richardwiden/mongoose-tree/README.md

     getChildren([recursive], cb);

-if recursive is supplied and true subchildren are returned
+if recursive is supplied and true, subchildren are returned

 Based on the above hierarchy: